Skip to main content

 2023

 The efficiency rubric puts Johnson & Wales University at a B grade: a composite of 66/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 Johnson & Wales University is a large nonprofit by U.S. standards: $342.6M in 2023 revenue against $334.3M in expenses.
 Organizations in this revenue bracket usually run multiple programs with permanent staff and a meaningful endowment or reserve.
-Johnson & Wales University directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Johnson & Wales University scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue trend is mildly negative: a modest decline that could reflect grant-cycle timing, donor turnover, or program wind-down.
 Worth checking against the program-spending pattern to see whether the decline is structural.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Johnson & Wales University reports $4.6M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $342.6M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, Johnson & Wales University sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 $342.6M